nnarain/nnarain.github.io/_posts/2016-04-09-Debugging with SimAVR.md

 ```

 We add a custom target that calls a custom command which launches simavr.
-Run SimAVR in the format:
+To run SimAVR:

 ```bash